asma71612/cognitive-decline-monitoring/README.md

 ## Step 9: AWS Setup

+Before proceeding, ensure you have pulled the latest changes from `server.cjs` locally.

 Begin by signing up for a free tier [AWS account](https://signin.aws.amazon.com/signup?request_type=register) if you haven't already.
 This gives us:
 - 5 GB of standard storage for our S3 bucket, and
 - 60 minutes per month free on AWS transcribe